-According to Article 11 of the draft implementing acts, the Agency shall develop requirements to ensure the uniform reporting of both trade and fundamental data.
+According to Article 11 of Commission Implementing Regulation (EU) No 1348/2014, the Agency shall develop requirements to ensure the uniform reporting of both trade and fundamental data.
 The requirements shall:

 - (a) ensure the security, confidentiality and completeness of information, - (b) enable the identification and correction of errors in data reports, - (c) enable the authentication of the source of information, - (d) ensure business continuity.